Accident Beechcraft 1900C C-GSKC,

 MSN: UB-27

-Engines: 2 Pratt & Whitney Canada PT6A-65B
+Engine model:Pratt & Whitney Canada PT6A-65B

-Crew:Fatalities: 0 / Occupants: 2
+Fatalities:Fatalities: 0 / Occupants: 2

-Aircraft damage: Substantial
+Aircraft damage: Substantial, written off

-Location:St. John's Airport, NL (YYT) ( Canada)
+Location:St. John's Airport, NL (YYT) - Canada

 Nature:Cargo

-Departure airport:St. John's Airport, NL (YYT/CYYT), Canada
+Departure airport:St. John's Airport, NL (YYT/CYYT)

-Destination airport:?
+Destination airport:

 Narrative: